 Finally, attach your pockets or bags to your cord by tying with ribbon or clipping with mini pegs.
 Hang your advent calendar garland in pride of place - either by zig-zagging across a wall or draping along a mantelpiece.

-Quilted Big Pocket Calendar
+Quilted Fabric Pocket Calendar

 Begin by either sewing your charm pack squares into rows of five pockets or cutting a strip of fabric to the desired length and width for five pockets.
 Next, fold over the top of your pocket fabric, press and sew the top seam.
 Ideally, the pockets should have box pleats so that they can hold multiple gifts, so simply fold over the sides of each square and press to create the pleat, allowing a small width of fabric between each pocket.
 You will need to measure the folds accurately, to ensure the pockets remain the same size.
 Fold over the bottom seam and use a clip at the base of each box pleat to hold in place.
 Carefully tack or baste stitch along the bottom seam.

 You should now have five rows of five box pleated pockets, ready to attach to the front of your Advent calendar panel.
 If you wish to add a complementary fabric border to your calendar, attach the border pieces to your front and backing fabrics now, ready for the final steps.
+If you're using a classic Christmas print, a holly fabric would make a great border!

 Position and pin your fabric pocket rows onto the front panel of your calendar, then attach your pockets by stitching along the sides and the bottom seam of your pocket rows then in the centre of each box pleat.
 Remove the tacking stitch at the base once finished.